xzhao31/project/learner's-guide.md

 |time_sequence|the time that the agent arrives at each node.
 For example, at minute 2, it arrives at node 2, and at minute 3, it arrives at node 4|

 ### Python code
 Now, we will take the data from all 3 files and construct the actual visual.
-We will use the files for a food bank network.
+In this example, we will use the files for a food bank network.
 You can access these files in the examples folder.
-Download them to your computer, then open the file space_time.py
+Download them to your computer, then open the file space_time.py.
+For now, just run the program.
+The picture below should show up:

+example.png

 ## Applications